Patoll3461/MetroSimulator/README.md

 ## Money

-- Money is earnt every second per station per line
+- Money is earned every second per station per line
+- Money is not earned while a popup is open
 - The money is determined by
 - - The amount of stations on the line
 - - The Population around each station